min2ha/ukwa-site/content/target/39716/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# RISE: Mid Scotland and Fife on Facebook

 Facebook page of the Mid Scotland and Fife branch of RISE: Scotland's Left Alliance.